junior-devleague/madlib-arrays/README.md

 #### Exercises

-1. Create a variable called `nouns` and insert the following:
+1. Create a variable called `nouns` and insert the following into an array:

     * 3 names
     * 2 countries

-2. Create a variable called `numbers` and insert the following:
+2. Create a variable called `numbers` and insert the following into an array:

     * A year between 2020 - 2100
     * 2 numbers between 10k - 50k

-3. Create a variable called `adjectives` and insert the following:
+3. Create a variable called `adjectives` and insert the following into an array:

     * Adjective that ends with -ly
     * 2 adjectives

-4. Create a variable called `verbs` and insert the following:
+4. Create a variable called `verbs` and insert the following into an array:

     * 2 verbs that ends with -ed